Kinsmen Foundation

 Our Mission

-The Kinsmen Foundation provides specialized mobility and medical equipment to people and organizations throughout the province, as well as travel assistance for residents in need of vital medical treatment outside their home community.
+The Kinsmen Foundation provides specialized mobility and medical equipment to people throughout the province, as well as travel assistance for residents in need of vital medical treatment outside their home community.

 Watch Now